 “He loves the hat with the big ‘B’ on it,” Sale said.
 “The White Sox were the only thing he’s ever known, but he’s getting used to it.
 I guess I am, too.”

-In late May, when Sale faced his old team for the first time, the pitcher said Rylan asked him if he was nervous about playing against his former team.
+In late May of 2017, when Sale faced his old team for the first time, the pitcher said Rylan asked him if he was nervous about playing against his former team.

 “A little bit of me will be, but I think I’m more looking forward to this opportunity than any other emotion just because it’s fun.
 I’m playing against my friends,” Sale told the Associated Press.
 “It might be hard to not smile out there on the mound at a couple of them.
 It’s fun.”

-Rick Lademann, the co-founder of the Beyond Motion health and fitness facility where Sale has worked out in the past, told the Chicago Tribune last year that Sale is “like a hermit.”
+Rick Lademann, the co-founder of the Beyond Motion health and fitness facility where Sale has worked out in the past, told the Chicago Tribune in 2016 that Sale is “like a hermit.”